reallygoodprogrammer/pwserver/README.md

 mkdir mods
 ```

-Any plugin will need to be put in `mods`.
+Any plugins will need to be added in the `mods` directory.

-Any data accessed by said plugin will need to be put in `data` and can be
+Any data accessed by said plugins will need to be put in the `data`
-accessed through the `/data` path at runtime.
+directory and can be accessed by plugin code using the `/data` path
+at runtime (assuming server is being ran by docker).

 ## Usage

 To start the server, use `docker compose up`.

-At this point, you can have something that accesses the server's API (ex.
+At this point, you can create something that accesses the server's API (ex.
 UI),
 or use the CLI app `cli.py` if your plugins have client functions:

 ```bash